I can’t get away from my mother… 12 types of inheritance

 10. Heart disease and stroke

-Women may think they don’t have to worry too much about heart disease, but just like men, they need to understand the genetic risk factors for heart disease.
+Women may think they don’t have to worry too much regarding heart disease, but just like men, they need to understand the genetic risk factors for heart disease.
 Given the genetics of weight and body shape, a child’s risk of heart disease may be similar to that of the mother.
 It is important to identify the genetic causes of cardiovascular diseases such as heart disease (angina pectoris-myocardial infarction) and stroke (cerebral infarction-cerebral hemorrhage) and deal with them wisely.

 11. Diabetes